kaievns/nikolay.rocks/pages/Random Thoughts/2017-06-14-monorepo-opinion.md

 and ad-hock grown libraries.

 Yes, you have all your codebase on a display and immediately accessible.
-But, when and engineer dives into the codebase there is no way to be sure about a specific project's surface area.
+But, when an engineer dives into the codebase there is no way to be sure about a specific project's surface area.
 Unless you're intimately familiar with the specific project code base there is no way of telling how and where it's wired to.
 Every project is like a snowflake.
 This makes finding an answer to the